bradwestness/bradwestness.github.io/_posts/2015/2015-11-28-defense-phantom-menace.md

 Strikes Back*, and similarly, most of  the comedy really comes from how even the characters in the movie don't really like him, much like Han's antagonism toward the  C3P0 in that film.

-I actually think there's a pretty good mix of political stuff, comedic releif, space action and military strategy, and the movie would not keep younger audience members engaged if you just took out Jar-Jar and the Gungans entirely.
+I actually think there's a pretty good mix of political stuff, comedic relief, space action and military strategy, and the movie would not keep younger audience members engaged if you just took out Jar-Jar and the Gungans entirely.
 It's also telling that people who saw *Phantom Menace* first as kids aren't bothered by Jar-Jar at all.
 It's the devil you know, I think.